 Phase 1: The initial deployment of generic anomaly detection models

-The smart asset management digital program started in 2019 as an internal digital initiative with the objective to drive impact in maintenance costs and reduction of penalties applied by operational unplanned downtime.
-The strategy was to leverage time series data from centralized Plant Information Management System (PIMS) applied to 8 FPSO’s to anticipate potential failures events by alerting onshore engineering teams about incipient issues, allowing them to take actions proactively that will avoid unplanned trips and non-planned corrective maintenance.
-Examples of action are suggesting offshore operations team perform a changeover and further inspection, trigger the acquisition of a spare part or changing a process parameter that could impact the failure mechanism or extend the time to trip until a more adequate moment.
+The smart asset management digital program started in 2019 as an internal digital initiative with the objective to drive impact in maintenance costs and reduction of penalties applied by unplanned operational downtime.
+The strategy was to leverage time-series data from a centralized Plant Information Management System (PIMS) applied to 8 FPSOs to anticipate potential failures events by alerting onshore engineering teams about incipient issues, allowing them to take actions proactively that would avoid unplanned trips and non-planned corrective maintenance.
+Examples of action are suggesting offshore operations team perform a changeover and further inspection, triggering the acquisition of a spare part or changing a process parameter that could impact the failure mechanism or extend the time to trip until a more adequate moment.

-“what is?”: Prior the program initiation, the centralized PIMS has already allowed onshore engineers to look proactively at potential issues by manually evaluating the time series sensors data on a daily basis and using each engineer own knowledge to identify potential issues.
+“what is?”: Prior the program initiation, the centralized PIMS has already allowed onshore engineers to look proactively at potential issues by manually evaluating the time-series sensors data on a daily basis and using each engineer own knowledge to identify potential issues.
 This approach, shown in Fig. 1., has proven to be beneficial since it has allowed few failures to be anticipated, which proves the potential of such digital program.
-But this approach has several limitations such as:
+But this approach presented several structural limitations:

 Manpower Intensive: Daily/weekly evaluation of sensors trends demands significant manpower from engineers and has a low impact to effort ratio, once most of the time no anomaly is found.